-We derive substantially all of our revenues from a limited number of software solutions, and our future growth is dependent on their success.
+We derive substantially all of our revenues from a limited number of software solutions, and our growth is dependent on their success.

 We currently derive and expect to continue to derive substantially all of our revenues from our Close Process Management solution.
 As such, the continued growth in market demand for this solution is critical to our continued success.
-In 2016, we introduced two software solutions, Intercompany Hub and Smart Close, and one software product, Insights, but cannot be certain that they will generate significant revenues.
+We cannot be certain that any new software solutions or products we introduce will generate significant revenues.
 Accordingly, our business and financial results have been and will be substantially dependent on a limited number of solutions.